Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Introduction

 in time linear in the number of blobs $N$.
 Note that the form of \eqref{eq:RegularizedOseen} guarantees that the mobility matrix is SPD by construction since $\Greens$ is an SPD kernel, and the regularization is applied both at the source and the target.

 The specific choice of $\delta_a$ as a delta function on the surface of a sphere of radius $a$, $\delta_a\left(\V{r}\right)=\left(4\pi a^2\right)^{-1}\delta\left(r-a\right)$, results in the widely-used Rotne-Prager-Yamakawa (RPY) tensor \cite{StokesianDynamics_Wall,RPY_Shear_Wall,SpectralRPY}.
-When the kernels do not overlap the boundaries, one can transform \eqref{eq:RegularizedOseen} into a form employing the Faxen differential operator,
+When the kernels do not overlap the boundaries, one can transform \eqref{eq:RegularizedOseen} into a differential form by employing the Fax\'en differential operator,

 This analytical simplification allows for explicit evaluation of the RPY kernel, not just in an unbounded domain but also in a half-space above a no-slip wall \cite{StokesianDynamics_Wall}, because for a single no-slip boundary there is a relatively simple image construction for $\Greens$ due to Blake \cite{blake1971note}.
-This has also enabled the development of a fast methods for evaluating \eqref{eq:U_from_F} for a single wall, based on either the (flexible periodicity) Fast Multipole Method \cite{STKFMM,FMM_wall}, or Fast Fourier Transform \cite{SpectralEwald_Wall}.
-For triply-periodic (TP) domains, the Positively Split Ewald (PSE) method \cite{SpectralRPY} for evaluating \eqref{eq:U_from_F} (and also generating Brownian velocities \cite{SpectralRPY}) for the RPY kernel provides the basis for Fast Stokesian Dynamics \cite{SE_Multiblob_SD}.
-However, it remains a challenge to construct a similarly-efficient method for confined suspensions since PSE uses Fourier representations in a key way in all components of the method (Stokes solver, generating Brownian increments, and Ewald splitting).
+This image construction has also enabled the development of fast methods for evaluating \eqref{eq:U_from_F} for a single wall, based on either (flexible periodicity) Fast Multipole Method \cite{STKFMM,FMM_wall} or the Fast Fourier Transform (FFT) \cite{SpectralEwald_Wall,SE_MixedPeriodicityStokes}.
+For triply-periodic (TP) domains, the Positively Split Ewald (PSE) method \cite{SpectralRPY} for evaluating \eqref{eq:U_from_F} (and also generating Brownian velocities) for the RPY kernel provides the basis for Fast Stokesian Dynamics \cite{SE_Multiblob_SD}.
+However, it remains a challenge to construct a similarly-efficient method for confined suspensions since PSE uses Fourier representations in a key way for each component of the method (Stokes solver, generating Brownian increments, and Ewald splitting).